parvezs27/Tableau_Sales_Dashboards/README.md

 ## Design Requirements

+The Sales Dashboard should meet the following design requirements:

-- The dashboard should allow the end user flexibiity to see historical data.
+- Allow the end user flexibiity to see historical data.
-- The dashboard should allow the end user to navigate between dashboards easily.
+- Allow the end user to navigate between dashboards easily.
 - The charts should be interactive, allowing end users to filter data using the charts themselves.
 - The dashboard should allow end users to filter by category, subcategory and by location such as by region, state and city.

 ## Plan to Meet Requirements

+Below is our plan to meet the content and design requirements:

 To display the KPI's we will utilise "BANs" (Big-Ass Numbers), which are simple and effective to clearly display key metrics on Tableau dashboards.